sirosfoundation/wwwallet-core/README.md

 ## Documentation

-A reference documentation can be generated from command line which would be accessible at `docs/index.html`
+A reference documentation can be generated from command line which would be accessible at `docs/index.html`.
+The master branch doccumentation is available at [https://sirosfoundation.github.io/wwwallet-core/](https://sirosfoundation.github.io/wwwallet-core/)

 ```sh
 pnpm run documentation:start